rafipatel/LinearRegression-Model-with-EDA-FeatureEngineering-PCA-and-MongoDB/README.md

 Several different Model Selection, Feature Engineering to increase model score can be done.

-Beginner Friendly for using MongoDB
+A Beginner Friendly project if never used MongoDB for data extraction